barrust/pyprobables/README.rst

 Backward Compatible Changes
 ---------------------------

-If you are using previously exported probablistic data structure (v0.4.1 or below) and used the default hashing strategy, you will want to use the following code to mimic the original default hashing algorithm.
+If you are using previously exported probablistic data structures (v0.4.1 or below) and used the default hashing strategy, you will want to use the following code to mimic the original default hashing algorithm.